nic-at/EPPlication/README.md

 The selenium server can be accessed using `epplication_selenium` as host when creating a SeleniumConnect step.

 a VNC server is running on the selenium docker container.
 Connect on port 5900 to see EPPlication controlling the browser.
-`xtightvncviewer localhost::5900`
+`xtightvncviewer localhost::5900` (password: `secret`)
-VNC password: `secret`

 ## Run dev testsuite
 Setup test database and run testserver